laracasts/PHP-Vars-To-Js-Transformer/readme.md

 #### bind_js_vars_to_this_view

-If you're using the Laravel service provider with this package, then you need to update this file to specify which view you want the new transformed JavaScript variables to be prepended to.
+You need to update this file to specify which view you want the new transformed JavaScript variables to be prepended to.
 Typically, your footer is a good place for this.
-If you have something like a `layouts/partials/footer' partial, where you store your footer and script references, then make the
-`bind_js_vars_to_this_view` key equal to that path.
-Behind the scenes, this package will listen for when that view is composed, and essentially paste the JS variables within it.
+If you include something like a `layouts/partials/footer' partial, where you store your footer and script references, then make the `bind_js_vars_to_this_view` key equal to that path.
+Behind the scenes, the Laravel implementation of this package will listen for when that view is composed, and essentially paste the JS variables within it.

 #### js_namespace